a spiral staircase with a wooden handrail

 Important

-You may recall that the regular (or “weak”) endings for adjectives that follow an article in German follow these rules:
+You may recall that the regular (or “weak”) endings for adjectives that follow an in German follow these rules:

 • Use -e with nominative singular nouns